 Each of our businesses conducted a review and assessment of their direct material suppliers that were most likely to provide parts or products containing Conflict Minerals.
-We engaged the services of a third party vendor to survey the identified direct material suppliers ("Supplier Group") via the Electronic Industry Citizenship Coalition ("EICC")/Global eSustainment Initiative ("GeSI") Conflict Minerals Reporting Template ("CMRT").
-For the 2014 reporting year, we offered the Supplier Group with web-based access to the CMRT.
+We engaged the services of a third party vendor to survey 80% of our total spend on direct material (the "Supplier Group") via the Electronic Industry Citizenship Coalition ("EICC")/Global eSustainment Initiative ("GeSI") Conflict Minerals Reporting Template ("CMRT").
+For the 2015 reporting year, we offered the Supplier Group with web-based access to the CMRT.
 We rely on the Supplier Group to provide us with information concerning the origin of Conflict Minerals contained in the parts or products they supply to us.
 The Supplier Group then surveys their suppliers, and the survey process continues flowing down through the supply chain until the smelters and refiners are identified.
 Any break in the process results in incomplete information reported to us.